 Acute respiratory failure, COPD exacerbation, coma, and neuromuscular disease.

-The distribution of ventilation and oxygenation.
+It can improve the distribution of ventilation and oxygenation.

 It is caused by repetitive opening and closing of unstable lung units.
-PEEP stabilizes in the open position reducing the likelihood of injury.
+PEEP stabilizes in the open position, reducing the likelihood of injury.

-70. Which ventilator mode MUST be used when setting up a patient with their initial ventilator settings?
+70. Which ventilator mode must be used when setting up a patient with their initial ventilator settings?

 Final Thoughts